Think of all the questions your sales team is typically asked during the first sales appointment. How many are usually the same?

 This could be for a number of reasons which I’ll specify below, but for now, come to a consensus on the true top 7-10 questions.

 At this point, you may be asking yourself “how exactly should I prioritize a list that could be quite lengthy?”

 I’m glad you asked. :-)

-At the risk of sounding redundant, this video is to serve two purposes:
+At the risk of sounding redundant, the 80% video will serve two purposes:

 To shorten your sales cycle and produce higher quality sales conversations.

 To allow your prospects to see, hear, and know the sales representative they are going to be working with.